-- Select Security > ACL > ACL Wizard. - 2.
-In the ACL Type field, specify the ACL type used to create the ACL.
-You can select one type from ten optional types: - ACL Based on Destination MAC.
+2. From the ACL Type list, select the ACL type used to create the ACL.

+You can select from 10optional types:

+- ACL Based on Destination MAC.
 Creates an ACL based on the destination MAC address, destination MAC mask, and VLAN. - ACL Based on Source MAC.
-Creates an ACL based on the source MAC address, source MAC mask, and VLAN.

-- ACL Based on Destination IPv4.
+Creates an ACL based on the source MAC address, source MAC mask, and VLAN. - ACL Based on Destination IPv4.
 Creates an ACL based on the destination IPv4 address and IPv4 address mask. - ACL Based on Source IPv4.
 Creates an ACL based on the source IPv4 address and IPv4 address mask. - ACL Based on Destination IPv6.
 Creates an ACL based on the destination IPv6 prefix and IPv6 prefix length. - ACL Based on Source IPv6.
 Creates an ACL based on the source IPv6 prefix and IPv6 prefix length. - ACL Based on Destination IPv4 L4 Port.
 Creates an ACL based on the destination IPv4 layer 4 port number. - ACL Based on Source IPv4 L4 Port.
 Creates an ACL based on the source IPv4 layer 4 port number. - ACL Based on Destination IPv6 L4 Port.
 Creates an ACL based on the destination IPv6 layer 4 port number. - ACL Based on Source IPv6 L4 Port.
 Creates an ACL based on the source IPv6 layer 4 port number. - 3.
 Configure the settings in the following table, based on the selection in the ACL Type list: